 An IRS revenue officer isn’t the one to take you to jail.
 This officer carries an ID badge and doesn’t carry a gun.
 He can refer your case for criminal procedures and come to your job or residence with an IRS special agent who can arrest you or shoot to defend himself.
 Just remember, people who go to jail over taxes are not simply debtors.
 You have to cheat on your taxes in some way or purposely attempt to trick or commit fraud against the IRS.

-Don’t wait until you are contacted by an IRS revenue officer to get tax debt help.
 If you owe the IRS, a reputable tax relief company like Optima Tax Relief can help you reduce or eliminate your tax debt.
 Schedule a consultation and an experienced representative will advise you on the best method of getting a break from IRS collections.